 state holiday / day off

-The Assumption of Mary into Heaven is a major feast day, celebrated by Christians in many countries around the world.
-In Poland, it is usually associated with blessing and offering gifts of grains, flowers, herbs, and vegetables, as well as with the pilgrimage to the Jasna Gรณra Monastery โ a famous Polish shrine devoted to Virgin Mary.
+The Assumption is a major feast day, celebrated by Christians in many countries around the world and celebrates the belief that Mary, three days after her death, had her body assumed into heaven to be reunited with her soul.
+In Poland, it is usually associated with blessing and offering gifts of grains, flowers, herbs, and vegetables, as well as with the pilgrimage to the Jasna Góra Monastery – a famous Polish shrine devoted to Virgin Mary.

 day off

-All Saintsโ also forms another holiday cluster.
-Although November 1 is a public holiday, many additionally take the next day off, November 2, for All Soulsโ Day (Zaduszki).
+All Saints’ also forms another holiday cluster.
+Although November 1 is a public holiday, many additionally take the next day off, November 2, for All Souls’ Day (Zaduszki).
 Here, the deceased are remembered.
-Both days are often used by Poles to travel, reconnect with their living family members and remember the deceased loved ones by going to cemeteries.
+Both days are often used by Poles to travel, reconnect with their living family members and remember deceased loved ones by going to cemeteries.

-Although officially frowned on by Catholic Church in Poland and somewhat controversial, Halloween is also making inroads in Poland on October 31.
-Celebrations are mostly in bars and clubs, although some neighborhood trick-or-treating has reported and jack-o-lanterns spoted in residential windows.
+Although officially frowned on by Catholic Church in Poland and somewhat controversial, Halloween is also making inroads in Poland.
+On October 31, costume parties can be found mostly for adults in bars and clubs, although some neighborhood trick-or-treating has been reported and jack-o-lanterns spoted in residential windows.
 Many attribute its rising popularity to mandatory English lessons in Polish schools.

 Independence Day